geomoose/gm3/docs/quickstart-ec2.md

 4. For purposes of this tutorial, a 't2.micro' instance is fine but if you plan to serve other users from this instance start with a 't2.large' instance.
-5. Click 'Review nad Launch'
+5. Click 'Review and Launch'
-6. Congiure a new security group with access to SSH and HTTP.
+6. Configure a new security group with access to SSH and HTTP.
 7. Choose or create an appropriate key-pair.

 Wait until the instance launches.
 Click on the instance in the table and note the IP